mamift/AutoViewComposers/README.md

 - Only supports class based view composers.
 - Views inside folders are enumerated as 'folder.viewname', so your view composer class can be either:
 	- Inside another folder with the same name, or have the class name as Folder.Viewname like **"class Admin.Index {}".**
+- Not tested in Laravel 5, probably doesn't work.